Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/14/2024</td>
+<td align="center">5/15/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZ0G1J/recapping-fierce-fights-zoro-vs-a-lead-performer">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX10P1/voice">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Chopper and Sanji look back on Zoro’s battle against King the Wildfire, a Lead Performer<br>of the Animal Kingdom Pirates.
-They explain how Zoro struggles to find a way to<br>defeat the seemingly invincible King.</p>
+<p align="center">Monsters with absolute talents that Bachira has finally found... he barely has time to rejoice<br>the encounter, because he realizes that he is left behind by Isagi and Rin.
+In<br>the meantime, the game has entered its final phase, going through a seesaw struggle with<br>Barou as a joker in the play.
+In the extreme condition, Isagi continues to be<br>awakened, and Bachira faces his own ego.</p>
 </td>
 </tr>
 </table>